strmande/PACMAN_GAME/README.md

  As a game player, you will be able to change the number of ghosts, so that you can change the level of difficulty of the game.

- (3) the ability to customize the avatars of the game characters.
+ (3) The ability to customize the avatars of the game characters.

  As a game player, you will be able to change the appearance of the ghosts and Pacman, so that you can customize the game to your liking.